AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 -  **Download as PDF**: Use the option to generate the PDF output and download it.

 - **Generate**: Use the option to publish a map or topics within a map to a Sites page, Content Fragment, or Experience Fragment.

+## Explorer

+>[!NOTE]
+>
+> Starting with the 2511 release, the term Repository in the Editor will be replaced by Explorer for Cloud Services users.
+For On-Premise users, this feature will be introduced after the 5.2 release; until then, they will continue to see Repository in the Editor.

+Explorer provides all the capabilities previously available in Repository, including:

+- Navigation through files and folders
+- Options menu for files and folders

+In addition, Explorer introduces an enhanced Search and Filtering experience, designed to improve usability and efficiency.

+For detailed information on the context menu for files and folders, view [Options menu](./web-editor-left-panel.md#options-menu.

+For detailed information on the Search experience, view [Search panel](./explorer-editor.md).

 ## Map